asaadkhattab/Mercurify/README.md

 # Mercurify
-Mercurify is a web platform that simplifies document management and communication between car transport carriers and shippers.
+Mercurify is a web platform for auto transportation that simplifies document management and communication between carriers and shippers.